Estimated reading time: 8 minutes

 Also, if you’re looking to amp up your customer service, consider using Twitter!
 Many companies utilize Twitter to add a bit of transparency to their brand and as an additional customer option for feedback and questions.
 If you try this out, make sure to have someone watching and replying to incoming tweets, because according to the Twitter Blog:

 We found customer service response times on Twitter vary from 4 seconds to 221 hours.
 However, on average, 60% of consumers expect brands to respond to their customer service requests within an hour.
 In reality, brand response times an average of 1 hour and 24 minutes.Twitter Marketing Blog

 We’ve seen many businesses thrive on Twitter, some that didn’t and others who struggled at first but then bounced back with a vengeance.
 Hey, it happens!

 Quick Tip: Remember that when choosing social media for small business: CONTEXT.
 IS.
 KEY., and it’s different for every social network!

 Audience: The younger group of Millennials (24 and under)!
 In fact, 28.5% of Snapchat users (in the U.S.) between the ages of 18-24 make up the largest portion of Snapchat’s user base.
 However, there’s a shift happening!
 In 2015 the 18-24 group was 46.8%, compared to 28.5% in 2016.

 Snapchat users are getting older!

 Suggestion: If your audience isn’t part of the younger demographic, hold off on Snapchat FOR NOW.
-Since it’s one of the fastest growing social networks and their audience is getting older, start with familiarizing yourself with the platform.
-Knowing how to use the social network will make your life easier when you go to implement it into your social marketing.
+Since it’s one of the fastest-growing social networks and their audience is getting older, start familiarizing yourself with the platform.
+Knowing how to use the social network will make your life easier when implementing it into your social marketing.